chrism-qmul/gamesandnlp/index.md

 One of the most difficult challenges in citizen science games is player recruitment.
-For the first invited talk, Jérôme Waldispühl will share his experience  embed-ding the citizen science game Phylo into Borderlands 3, a AAA massively multiplayer online game.
+For the first invited talk, Jérôme Waldispühl will share his experience  embedding the citizen science game Phylo into Borderlands 3, a AAA massively multiplayer online game.
 This partnership with the American Gut Project encourages Borderlands players to conduct RNA molecular sequence alignment through regular play of the Borderlands 3 game, resulting in a